-- 3.1. student will distinguish among the various types of law enforcement driving (normal patrol operation, emergency response, pursuit). - 3.2. student will identify the laws related to emergency response driving. - 3.3. student will identify the policy issues that relate to emergency response driving. - 3.4. student will identify the requirements that must be met for a silent emergency response
+- 3.1. you distinguish among the various types of law enforcement driving (normal patrol operation, emergency response, pursuit). - 3.2. you identify the laws related to emergency response driving. - 3.3. you identify the policy issues that relate to emergency response driving. - 3.4. you identify the requirements that must be met for a silent emergency response